brisa-build/brisa/packages/docs/api-reference/server-apis/renderToReadableStream.md

 > [!CAUTION]
 >
-> In principle you should never use it.
-We expose it so that our prerender macro can use it.
-Preferably if you need to use it use the [prerender-macro](/api-reference/macros/prerender) so that it is done in buildtime instead of runtime.
+> In principle you should never use it inside Brisa Framework.